Join us for our Zoom Sunday Morning Program. The schedule is posted below.

 Sanzen is still available.
 You can email Dharma Rain asking to see a teacher and we can make an appointment.
 During this difficult time please remember to use this resource.
 The main job of the teachers is to support students, if you are looking for support please reach out.

-To join us online all you need to do is click the link under Join Zoom Meeting below.
+To join us online all you need to do is click the link under Zoom meeting.
 You do not have to be signed up for Zoom and you do not have to sign in.
 You will get the best experience using a laptop or PC, and using Chrome as a browser.
-In the coming days Dharma Rain will be posting tutorial videos and we are also looking into the option of doing live classes on how to use Zoom.
-Our goal is to connect us all.

 One tap mobile